 Students planning to graduate from Florida College with the Bachelor of Science degree in Elementary Education must complete all the requirements listed under the Departmental section of this catalog.
 This program has been developed to address the requirements of the State of Florida's Department of Education, and it has very few elective courses and hours allowed.
 Any deviation from the specific courses should be approved ahead of time by the Education Department.
 The requirements of the Bachelor of Science in Elementary Education degree take precedence over those listed in the Associate in Arts degree.
 Electives allowed in the general AA degree may not satisfy the courses required in this program.
-Students completing this program may be eligible for the AA degree.
+Students completing the program may be eligible for the AA degree.
+There is no requirement for the AA degree to be earned prior to o along with the bachelor's degree.
 Contact the Department for details.